 He eventually took control of the armed forces and then officially took power in 1994, a few months after his father died.

-Kim is believed to have three children - Kim Sul Song, Kim Jong Nam and Kim Jong Chul - who have two different mothers.
-None has been declared to be Kim's successor.
+Kim is believed to have four children – sons Kim Jong-nam, Kim Jong-chul and Kim Jong-un and daughter Kim Sul-song — from two different mothers.

 In 2009, the youngest son, Kim Jong-un, was reported to be North Korea's next leader.
 Like his father and grandfather, he was given an official nickname: "Brilliant Comrade."